 You cannot read or write.
 Your Academics and Science Skill dots are capped at 1, and you can have no Specialty in them incorporating modern knowledge.
 This Flaw mostly exists among older vampires.

 True illiteracy is all but nonexistent in the developed world (among mortals, at least).
 Functional illiteracy, however, is far more common.
 You can sign your name and maybe read and write a few other things “by rote” that are related to your occupation, but anything past that is a challenge.
 Reading takes an Intelligence + Academics or Science roll at a variable DC.

 Effect: You are assumed to be fluent in any non-supernatural language that comes up during the chronicle.
-Take 1 Willpower whenever a language comes up that the GM finds it unreasonable for you to be fluent in (e.g., an extinct Native American language like Eyak when your background is in Indo-European languages).
+Take 1 Story Point whenever a language comes up that the GM finds it unreasonable for you to be fluent in (e.g., an extinct Native American language like Eyak when your background is in Indo-European languages).
 Even then, you take Advantage on any rolls to translate or communicate through a language you don’t already know.